TinosNitso/mpv-scripts/README.md

 To use on YouTube select Open→URL in SMPlayer.
 Rumble, Odyssey & RedTube also compatible.
 Double-clicking mute makes the mask smoothly vanish or re-appear, along with black-bars (smooth padding), & the audio switches btwn randomized & normal. aspeed.lua options can activate chipmunk mode on left-channel (in sync), as well as tri-color clock! autocrop handles transparent input, too, along with a track-list with start & end times.
 MPV has instant zoom, but unfortunately no scroll bar (to pan around with mouse, etc).
 Keyboard shortcuts only work if MPV has its own window (SMPlayer preference).

-See docs folder for pdf manuals.
+See GitHub `doc` folder for pdf manuals.

 ## Installation
 In Windows extract all `.lua` scripts from `.zip` & copy/paste them into `smplayer-portable` (or smplayer) folder.
 Then in SMPlayer Advanced Preferences enter